leovandriel/caffe2_cpp_tutorial/README.md

 ## Plots

 Some of the examples have a `--display` option, which will show an OpenCV window with images and plots covering the training progress.
-These graphs are drawn using the [cvplot](https://github.com/leonardvandriel/cvplot) framwork.
+These graphs are drawn using the [cvplot](https://github.com/leonardvandriel/cvplot) framework.

 <img src="script/plot.jpg" alt="Plot Examples" width="450"/>